eclipse-zenoh/zenoh-backend-s3/README.md

                 // Bucket to which this storage is associated to
                 bucket: "zenoh-bucket",

+                // The storage attempts to create the bucket, but if the bucket already exists and is
+                // owned by you, then with 'reuse_bucket' you can associate that preexisting bucket to
-                // If the bucket doesn't exist, create it
+                // the storage, otherwise it will fail.
-                create_bucket: true,
+                reuse_bucket: true,

                 // AWS region to which connect
                 region: "eu-west-3",